sdague/proliphix/README.rst

 Python Boilerplate contains all the boilerplate you need to create a Python package.

-* Free software: ISC license
+* Free software: Apache 2
 * Documentation: https://proliphix.readthedocs.org.

 Features